Receiving health data updates (events)

 In this section, you will learn about:

-1. : sent to your destination when new data is available on the user's account.
+1. Health Data Events: sent to your destination when new data is available on the user's account.

-2. : Terra sends to your , learn how to test this.
+2. How to test your Destination: Terra sends events to your destination, learn how to test this.

 Prerequisites